-If Axis is unable to achieve its objectives relating to climate change or the current response to climate change is perceived to be ineffective or insufficient, or the way Axis responds is perceived negatively, its business and reputation may suffer.
-In addition, there remains a risk that Axis financial condition or operating performance may be impacted by changes in its business model arising from climate change transition and by the performance of strategies Axis puts in place to manage this transition.
+If the Company is unable to achieve its objectives relating to climate change or the current response to climate change is perceived to be ineffective or insufficient, or the way it responds is perceived negatively, its business and reputation may suffer.
+In addition, there remains a risk that the Company's financial condition or operating performance may be impacted by changes in its business model arising from climate change transition and by the performance of strategies it puts in place to manage this transition.